LinWeizheDragon/LinWeizheDragon.github.io/index.md

 # Review For Venues
 * Major NLP venues (EMNLP, ACL, EACL, NAACL, COLING, etc.)
+* Transactions on Pattern Analysis and Machine Intelligence
 * The First Workshop on Interactive Technologies for AI in Healthcare: Diagnosis, Management, and Assistance
 * The First Workshop on Multimodal Data for Mental Disorder Recognition